George School: Curriculum

 ceramics, chorus, dance, digital imaging, drama, music seminar, newspaper (The Curious George, formerly The George School News), painting and drawing, photography, stagecraft, film production, orchestra, woodworking, and yearbook.

 Service

 All George School students must complete a 65-hour community service project before graduating.
 Students work on projects and in programs that reflect Friends' practices.
-Projects must be grounded in one-on-one contact with communities and persons who are disempowered because of social, racial, economic, or health factors.
+Projects must be grounded in one-on-one contact with communities and individuals who are disempowered due to social, racial, economic, or health factors.
 These projects include intense, two-week experiences in school-sponsored, domestic or international work camps; once-a-week experiences that extend throughout the school year; and preapproved independent projects.
 Students may complete service projects during the school year or on vacation after their second year.